meilisearch/documentation/learn/advanced/asynchronous_updates.md

 You can use the `status` field returned by [the update route](/reference/api/updates.md) to determine if a process has been committed to MeiliSearch or not.

 - status: `enqueued` => Not yet begun.
 If MeiliSearch is killed and then restarted, the task will remain enqueued and be processed eventually.
-- status `processing` => In progress.
+- status `in_progress` => Processing.
 If MeiliSearch is killed, there will be no consequences, since no part of the task has been committed to MeiliSearch.
 After restarting, Meilisearch will treat the task as `enqueued`.
-- status `done` => Completed.
+- status `processed`/`done` => Completed.
 This action is done and is permanently added to your MeiliSearch instance.
 If you kill MeiliSearch, there will be no data loss; your database will remain exactly the same as before you killed MeiliSearch.

 ### Example